seasons/monsoon/README.md

 <h1>⽲ Monsoon</h1>
 <h3>GraphQL API for Seasons</h3>

-Monsoon is a Gateway service as its schema is built on top of the Shopify GraphQL API using a GraphQL design pattern called [Schema Stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching/).
+Monsoon is a Gateway service as its schema is using a GraphQL design pattern called [Schema Stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching/).
 Stitching allows us to merge multiple remote services (both GraphQL and RESTful APIs) into a single endpoint.

 You can explore the Monsoon API using the staging [GraphQL Playground](https://e7339i1sra.execute-api.us-east-1.amazonaws.com/dev/playground)